ChavesRaquel/dtu_mlops_age_prediction/dtu_mlops_age_prediction/reports/README.md

 >
 > Answer:

 --- For our workflow we mainly worked with branches.
-We used different branches to work collaboratively in different parts of the project without affecting other parts of the project, for example, one branch was used for the first training stages, and other branch was used to set up the dvc.
+We used different branches to work collaboratively in different parts of the project without affecting other parts of the project.
+For example, one branch was used for the first training stages, and other branch was used to set up the dvc.
 As most of us worked a bit in every part, the project was set so that each of us worked in different branches everytime but at the same time we could change the parts of the project we were working on.
 Never at the same time in the same branch.
 As long as some part worked, we used merge to main.
 Parts of the project that required previous parts were branched from main once the previous were working and were merged to main.
-We have not used pull request because we have worked all together physically and we communicated. ---
+We have not used pull request because we have worked all together physically and with good communication. ---

 ### Question 10